A Semi-Analytical Study on Multiscale Porous Biocatalytic Electrodes in the Enzyme Reaction Process

-Bioelectrodes, Glucose oxidase, New Homotopy perturbation method (NHPM), Ananthaswamy-Sivasankari Method (ASM), Non-linear boundary value problem, Numerical SimulationAbstract
+Bioelectrodes, Glucose oxidase, New Homotopy Perturbation Method (NHPM), Ananthaswamy-Sivasankari Method (ASM), Non-linear boundary value problem, Numerical SimulationAbstract

 Downloads